-The dump policy options available are the following:
+The dump policy includes the following options:

-- Automatic Collects dump data automatically.
+Automatic Collects dump data automatically.
 The firmware decides which dump content is best, depending on the type of failure.
-This is the default setting for the hardware content. - Minimum Collects the minimum amount of dump data.
+This is the default setting for the hardware content.

+• Minimum Collects the minimum amount of dump data.
 Collection of hardware dump data can be time-consuming.
 This selection allows the user to minimize the content of the hardware portion of the system dump.
 It also allows the system to reboot as quickly as possible.